 Paula Williams: And his co-workers didn’t even know the coffee machine was on the network and hackable.

 Paula Williams: That’s good stuff.
 We don’t recommend any these things, but the point is there is a lot of stuff that you could automate and most people don’t do enough of it, right?

-John Williams: Yeah, I mean, you can automate, as she just said, almost anything, and if you wonder if you can automate it, just look into it a little bit.
+John Williams: Yeah, I mean, you can automate, as she just said, almost anything, especially a lot of aviation marketing tasks, and if you wonder if you can automate it, just look into it a little bit.
 You’ll be amazed.

 Paula Williams: You will be amazed.
 And yeah, consider some of those sites like If This, Then That.
 Or consult with your friendly neighborhood IT professional who can probably help you with some of these things.